 Types of Abortion Surgery in Singapore

 By Singapore law, abortion is legal and accessible, but only if the pregnancy has not exceeded 24 weeks (6 months) of gestation.
-Late-term terminations are highly prohibited unless the pregnancy puts the mother’s life at risk, or if the fetus is found to have a serious abnormality.
-There are many methods by which an abortion surgery can be carried out, depending on how far along the pregnancy is, as well as the patient’s overall health and preference.
+Late-term terminations are prohibited unless the pregnancy puts the mother’s life at risk, or if the fetus is found to have a serious abnormality.
+There are many methods by which an abortion can be carried out, depending on how far along the pregnancy is, as well as the patient’s overall health and preference.

 In Singapore, two types of abortion surgery are conducted, which are:

 Pregnancies 8 to 12 weeks can be terminated via suction or vacuum aspiration, where the contents of the womb are gently suctioned out through the cervix via a cannula attached to a manual or electric pump.
 The procedure is painless and typically takes only 10 minutes with the patient able to go home within three hours following a brief observation and recovery period at the clinic.
 The patient is also advised to fast for 6 hours before the procedure.

 A combination of medication and surgical procedures are performed to terminate pregnancies from 13 to 24 weeks.
 Medicines like misoprostol are first administered vaginally at regular intervals, causing the uterus to contract and naturally expel pregnancy tissues.
 Afterwards, a method known as dilation and evacuation (D&E) is done to ensure the complete evacuation of the womb.